aws-samples/greengrass-iot-edge-runtime/components/com.example.FileSystemMonitor/README.md

 ### com.Example.FileSystemMonitor

-This component is a proof of concept for sending events when new files are created on the file system.
-For the given use case, we assume an upstream process is interfacing with sensors to perform data acquisition.
-Using the watchdog python library, we can send an IPC message to a specified topic to trigger inference on an adjacent component.
+The File System Monitor component is a proof of concept for monitoring a file system for new files to be created.
+The use case assumes the inference process should trigger when new data is available.
+A better pattern could be having the data acquisition process send the Greengrass IPC message directly rather than responding to file system events.
+This component is purely just a way to mock event creation for the given use case.